mrd0x/secblog/src/pages/bypass-2fa-using-novnc/index.md

 # Conclusion

 Browsers are more powerful than ever and the usage of browsers as clients for remote access provides new ways for attackers to steal credentials, bypass 2FA and more.
 I strongly believe that what I've demonstrated in this article is only a small portion of what this technique can be used for.
-As usual, feel free to build off this technique or provide comments and feedback on Twitter.
+As usual, feel free to build off this technique or provide comments and suggestions on Twitter.